 Some gym managers and owners could be tempted to play the radio in the gyms.
 Unfortunately, radio music is definitely not the answer.
 You have no control over the music that is being played and customers won’t get a chance to listen to their favorite tunes.
 In addition, the presenters and advertisements also keep distracting customers.
 The main reason why people attend the gym is to get better and this should be clearly reflected by the music being played.

-Examples of Songs in the Gym
+Best workout Songs in the Gym?

 High-tempo music with 120 to 140 beats per minute is ideal to be played in a gym.
 Typically, dance music fits into this range as it is easy to listen to with the main focus being on beats and rhythms, without getting sidetracked by lyrics or emotion.
 Other kind of music can also work for some people including rock, pop and hip hop.
 A few examples of music to try in the gym include: